- US Online Poker

 Kowall’s bill moved through the legislative process at a rapid clip.
 In May, the Michigan Senate Regulatory Reform Committee held an information hearing, where it was revealed that SB 889 had been three years in the making.

 Optimism rose in June when the bill sailed through a Senate Regulatory Reform Committee vote 8-1.
 Unfortunately, that would prove the apex of the 2016 effort, as the ensuing months were marked by inaction.

 There were rumblings that the legislation would tackle online gambling upon reconvening in November, but with a limited number of session days left the prospect of the Senate passing what was ultimately a nascent and flawed bill seemed bleak.

 This despite, assurances from Kowall that there was “plenty of time” in 2016 for SB 889 to push through the various legislative chambers.

 In the end, the bill was never brought up for a full Senate vote.

 The state is in need of money, and online gambling would provide a consistent revenue source.
-Also, competition from surrounding areas threatens the future prosperity of Michigan’s land-based industry — online gambling expansion is viewed as a vehicle to remain competitive.
+Also, competition from surrounding areas threatens the future prosperity of Michigan’s land-based industry.
+Online gambling expansion is viewed as a way to remain competitive.

 Beyond that, lawmakers realize that online gambling is already prevalent in the state, thanks to the presence of black market operations.
-By legalizing online gambling, the state could curtail black market activity, whilst bringing in substantial tax revenue.
+By legalizing online gambling, the state hopes to curtail black market activity, whilst bringing in substantial tax revenue.

 Along the same lines, legal online gambling is seen as a means to provide players with consumer protection benefits that are not offered by offshore sites.